-Parameter Typ (Note 1) Max (Note 2) Unit Comments Sector Erase Time 1 8 sec Excludes 00h programming prior to erasure (Note 4) Chip Erase Time 8 64 sec Excludes our programming prior to erasure (Note 4) Byte Programming Time 7 300 μs Evaludes system level systhand (Note E) Chip Programming Time (Note 3) 3.6 10.8 sec Excludes system-level overhead (Note 5)
+Parameter Typ (Note 1) Max (Note 2) Unit Comments Sector Erase Time 1 8 sec Excludes 00h programming prior to Chip Erase Time 8 64 sec erasure (Note 4) Byte Programming Time 7 300 μs Excludes system-level overhead Chip Programming Time (Note 3) 3.6 10.8 sec (Note 5)

-- 1. Typical program and erase times assume the following conditions: $25^{\circ}$ C, 5.0 V $V{CC}$ , 1,000,000 cycles.
+- Typical program and erase times assume the following conditions: 25°C, 5.0 V V{CC}, 1,000,000 cycles.
 Additionally, programming typicals assume checkerboard pattern. - 2.
-Under worst case conditions of 90°C, $V{CC}$ = 4.5 V (4.75 V for -55), 1,000,000 cycles. - 3.
+Under worst case conditions of 90°C, V{CC} = 4.5 V (4.75 V for -55), 1,000,000 cycles. - 3.
 The typical chip programming time is considerably less than the maximum chip programming time listed, since most bytes program faster than the maximum byte program time listed.
 If the maximum byte program time given is exceeded, only then does the device set DQ5 = 1.
 See the section on DQ5 for further information. - 4.
 In the pre-programming step of the Embedded Erase algorithm, all bytes are programmed to 00h before erasure. - 5.
 System-level overhead is the time required to execute the four-bus-cycle command sequence for programming.
 See Table 4 for further information on command definitions. - 6.
 The device has a guaranteed minimum erase and program cycle endurance of 1,000,000 cycles.